ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2019/en.md

 6. The size of the NoMod bracket will be of 4 in Round Of 32 and Round Of 16, it will be of 5 in Quarterfinals, and it will be of 6 in Semifinals until Grand Finals.
 7. The size of the Hidden, Hard Rock, and Double Time will be of 2 from RO32 until Quarterfinals, and it will be of 3 from Semifinals until Grand Finals.
 8. The size of the FreeMod pool will be of 3 during the entire tournament.
 9. The FreeMod pool is played with FreeMod activated.
-Every individual player **can pick Hidden, HardRock or both.
-At least one player of each team must have at least one mod activated.**
+Every individual player can pick Hidden, HardRock or both. **At least one player of each team must have at least one mod activated.**
 10. The Tiebreaker is played under FreeMod conditions but it is not necessary that at least one player has at least one mod activated.
 11. The mappool for each stage will be showcased a week before.

-### Scheduling Instructions
+### Scheduling instructions

-1. Every stage will be held **during the weekend.** (it is however allowed to schedule on another day if no good time is found during the weekend and a referee is available)
+1. Every stage will be held **during the weekend**. (it is however allowed to schedule on another day if no good time is found during the weekend and a referee is available)
 2. We will try to schedule as best as possible to fit with the timezones.
 The schedule will be released the previous weekend of each stage.
-3. Reschedules will only be considered if both players/teams agree to a time, this needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC+0** in that particular week when your match takes place.
+3. Reschedules will only be considered if both players/teams agree to a time, this needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in that particular week when your match takes place.
-4. For the team tournament, reschedules may only be requested by **the team captain.**
+4. For the team tournament, reschedules may only be requested by **the team captain**.

-### Match Regulations
+### Match regulations

 1. A private lobby will be created 10 minutes before your match by a referee.
 You will get invited by the referee either right then, or right at the match time.
 During the team tournament, both teams captains will be invited into the room when it's match time.
 Then the referees or the captains will invite the other players into the room.
 2. If no staff or referee is available, the match will be postponed.